 The Office of Inclusion and Intercultural Relations (OIIR) offers several programs aimed at supporting diverse student groups, including working adults, students of color, and transfer and low-income students.
 OIIR is home to UIUC's cultural and resource centers, as well as various impactful programs.
-Three examples of these programs are

-Division Social Justice and Leadership Education.
+Three examples of these programs are the 100 STRONG Program, 1-Connect Diversity & Inclusion workshops, and Housing Division Social Justice and Leadership Education.
 The Chez Veterans Center, located within the College of Applied Health Sciences, provides support for veterans, including personalized academic and career coaching, mentoring opportunities, and health and wellness services to enhance overall well-being.